Hey There, Fellow Tree Hugger!

-Yan said, “We are producing higher-efficiency, lower-cost solar cells that show great promise to help solve the world energy crisis.”
+“We are producing higher-efficiency, lower-cost solar cells that show great promise to help solve the world energy crisis.”

 Most solar panels have an estimated lifespan of 25-30 years.
 Some of the earliest residential installations are nearing this age, and scientists fear the recycling industry may not be prepared to deal with the influx of panels.
 This new technology has no determined lifespan at this point, simply because it’s too new to test for longevity.

 However, scientists do know that the cost of materials and fabrication are low, which is a significant improvement over panels on the market today.
 With continued research, Yan and his colleagues hope to find a way to ensure their new solar cells can be recycled when it’s time to replace them, thus making this product truly sustainable in the long term.

 The advantages of solar power are just too impressive to dismiss the idea simply because of that annoying little con: upfront expense.
 If you’re thinking about taking advantage of the sun’s power to reduce your carbon footprint and your reliance on the utility companies, good for you!
 I say, go for it.
 Solar energy is the future, and if we continue to expand our technology and reduce costs, the future looks bright.

 If you enjoyed this article, you may wish to read these as well!